hjkissinger/hjkissinger.github.io/_pages/home.md

   - image_path: /assets/images/post1_2023-02-17/andreas-haimerl-cv8iKu2ONM-unsplash_c.jpg
     alt: "Picture of bike by Andreas Haimerl on Unsplash"
     title: "Cyclistic Bike Share Case Study"
     excerpt: "The Cyclistic Bike Share Case Study is from the **Coursera Google Analytics Capstone course**.
-The goal of this project was to determine factors that differentiate annual members and casual bike riders."
+The goal of this project was to determine factors that differentiate annual members and casual bike riders..."
     url: "https://hjkissinger.info/GACyclistic/"
     btn_label: "Read More"
     btn_class: "btn--inverse"
   - image_path: /assets/images/annie-spratt-PJNZiu7FULA-unsplash_c.jpg
-    alt: "Farmers market stands with fruits"
+    alt: "Farmers market stands with fruits by Annie Spratt on Unsplash"
-    title: "Farmer's Market"
+    title: "USDA Farmers Market Registrations Project"
-    excerpt: "Coming Soon"
+    excerpt: "This data cleaning and analysis project used data collected by the USDA and Michigan State University.
+The goal was to examine yearly USDA farmers market registrations in the online USDA Local Food Directories from 2020-2022..."
-    url: "/GACyclistic/"
+    url: "/USDAfmr/"
     btn_label: "Read More"
     btn_class: "btn--inverse"
   - image_path: /assets/images/aaron-burden-2xhOYKK-jAM-unsplash_c.jpg